KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 - MpWppCoreTracing
 - MpWppTracing

 These files are very useful when investigating what Defender and its different detection mechanisms did.
 When it comes to performance troubleshooting, the MPLog file contains a few useful lines, among others, which can assist in detecting processes and files which took a heavy toll on the machine's performance.
-Credits to the related [article](https://www.crowdstrike.com/en-us/blog/how-to-use-microsoft-protection-logging-for-forensic-investigations/) by CrowdStrike explaining these columns.
+Credits to the related [article](https://www.crowdstrike.com/en-us/blog/how-to-use-microsoft-protection-logging-for-forensic-investigations/) by CrowdStrike explaining these logs.

 These lines have the following format: